RWS/studio-api-docs/apiconcepts/filetypesupport/enhancing_the_file_parser_to_process_the_settings.md

     set;
 }
 ```
-***

-The property corresponds to the setting that has been retrieved through the settings UI.
+This property corresponds to the setting retrieved through the settings UI.

-Then, use the ```InitializeSettings``` method of the interface to initialize the plug-in setting.
-Within this method, we call on the UserSettings class and apply the ```PopulateFromSettingsBundle``` method to retrieve the current plug-in configuration and then set the ```LockPrdCodes``` of the main verifier component accordingly.
+Use the `InitializeSettings` method to initialize the plug-in setting.
+Call the `UserSettings` class and apply `PopulateFromSettingsBundle` to retrieve the current plug-in configuration.
+Set the `LockPrdCodes` property accordingly:

 # [C#](#tab/tabid-2)
 ```cs